Biden says radio host 'ain't black' if undecided about U.S. election

 The likely Democratic nominee’s remarks to “The Breakfast Club” co-host Charlamagne tha God drew a swift rebuke from the Trump campaign and Republican supporters, as well as some black Democrats on Twitter.

-During the interview, recorded on Thursday, the popular host challenged Biden over his long history on race issues.
+During the interview, recorded on Thursday, the popular host challenged Biden over his long history on race issues. here

 As Charlamagne pressed Biden about whether he would select an African-American woman as vice president, a campaign aide could be heard trying to end the interview.